EmmaC1804/web-api-ca/README.md

 - /api/movies/{movieid}/reviews | GET | Get all reviews for movie
 - /api/movies/{movieid}/reviews | POST | Create a new review for Movie

-If you have your API design on an online platform or graphic, please link to it (e.g. [Swaggerhub](https://app.swaggerhub.com/)).

 ## Security and Authentication

 Give details of authentication/security implemented on the API (e.g. passport/sessions).
 Indicate which routes are protected.